Particular/docs.particular.net/nservicebus/operations/auditing.md

 ## How it works

 Auditing shows the end state of the flow of messages.
-When configured to audit, NServiceBus will capture a copy of every **successfully processed message** and forward it to a specified audit queue.
-When a message fails to be processed it will be forwarded to the configured error queue and not be copied to the audit queue.
+When configured to audit, NServiceBus captures a copy of every **successfully processed message** and forwards it to a specified audit queue.
+When a message fails to be processed it is forwarded to the configured error queue and not be copied to the audit queue.

 This means that a message is eventually forwarded to either the *audit queue* or the *error queue*, but while it's in flight it will be in the *endpoint queue* until all immediate and delayed processing attempts have exceeded.